Printerbase News Blog

 Pull Printing

 Pull printing allows users to send print jobs to multiple printers on the connected network, determined by the users choice.
 However, Pull printing does not require in-person authentication to release the prints.
 Having the option of multiple print points near the recipient reduces the risk of sensitive documents being left uncollected on the printers output tray.
+Overall, the main point of Pull printing is to reduce waste and improve convenience whilst slightly improving print security.

 Secure Printing